gijzelaerr/python-snap7/doc/introduction.rst

 32/64 bit, multi-platform Ethernet communication suite for interfacing natively with Siemens S7 PLCs.

-Currently only Linux and Python 2.7 are supported, but support for Windows, Python 2.7 and Python 3+ is not far away.
+Python-snap7 is developer for snap7 1.1.0 and Python2.7.
+It is tested
+on Windows (8.1 64 bit) and Linux, but it may work on other operating systems.
+Python 2.6 and Python 3+ may work, but are not fully tested yet.

 The project development is centralized on `github <https://github.com/gijzelaerr/python-snap7>`_.